-After roadway grading is completed and approved and before any base course is applied, all of the underground work (i.e. water mains, sewers, etc. and all service connections) shall be installed completely and approved throughout the length of the roadway and across the flat section.
-To eliminate future public way openings, all underground utilities shall be installed before any final paving of a public way that is shown on a subdivision plat, unless otherwise approved by the Planning Commission.
+After roadway grading is completed and approved and before any base course is applied, all the underground work (i.e., water mains, sewers, etc. and all service connections) shall be installed completely and approved throughout the length of the roadway and across the flat section.
+To eliminate future public way openings, all underground utilities shall be installed before any final paving of a public way is shown on a subdivision plat, unless otherwise approved by the Planning Commission.

-4.6.1 Water Supply System
+4.6.6 Water Supply System

-- 4.6.1.1 Where a public water main is within reasonable access of the subdivision, as deter- mined by the Planning Commission, the subdivider/developer shall be responsible for the cost of extension, design and installation of any and all water lines which will service the development, including fire hydrants.
-The system proposed for installa- tion shall adhere to the construction and material specifications of the Town and shall be subject to approval by the Planning Commission and the Tennessee Department of Environment and Conservation. - 4.6.1.2 Unless otherwise specifically approved, water mains shall not be less than 6 inches in diameter.
-The Town specifically reserves the authority to require larger diameter pipe, if necessary, to adequately serve both domestic use and fire protection within the proposed development.
+- 4.6.6.1 Where a public water main is within reasonable access of the subdivision, as determined by the Planning Commission, the subdivider/developer shall be responsible for the cost of extension, design, and installation of any and all water lines which will service the development, including fire hydrants.
+The system proposed for installation shall adhere to the construction and material specifications of the Town and shall be subject to approval by the Planning Commission and the Tennessee Department of Environment and Conservation. - 4.6.6.2 Unless otherwise specifically approved, water mains shall not be less than 6 inches in diameter.
+The Town specifically reserves the authority to require larger diameter pipe, if necessary, to adequately serve both domestic use and fire protection within the proposed development. - 4.6.6.3 All water system construction plans and specifications shall be approved by the area office of the Tennessee Department of Environment and Conservation, prior to any construction.
+Copies of comments and certificates of approval for the above agency shall be forwarded to the public works supervisor. - 4.6.6.4 Water mains, properly connected with the Town's water supply system or with an alternate supply system approved by the Atoka Municipal/Regional Planning Commission, shall be provided to all lots and building sites shown on the subdivision plat, and shall be constructed to adequately serve both domestic use and fire protection.
+All taps are required to be in the center of each lot frontage.